chrisfcarroll/Azure-VM-Run/README.md

   -a computetarget ml1 of default size (nc6) in the workspace and then stops, telling you what else you must specify to proceed

-#### Show me the GUI?

-The GUI way to do this is at https://ml.azure.com, and it can take you through similar initial steps as this script.
-You can also use the GUI as a dashboard, to see that what the script does appears as expected in your azure account, and to see experiment results

 ## 2. Using an Azure Data Science Virtual Machine' image for ML training or work

 - Microsoft have published several “Data Science Virtual Machine” images.
-The script uses the one recommended for CUDA which is:
+The script uses one recommended for CUDA which is:
 `microsoft-ads:linux-data-science-vm-ubuntu:linuxdsvmubuntu:20.01.09`
 - The images are preloaded with python, R studio, and a shed-load of python ML frameworks.
 - The script defaults to VM size = NC6 which is the cheapset VM size with a GPU
 - Advantages of a VM over a computetarget:
-  - Interactive not batch.
+  - Interactive as well as batch.
 You can SSH to the VM or connect from X-windows, so it's a desktop experience
-  - Often (in my experience) faster startup and no waiting in a queue for resources
+  - Often (in my experience) faster startup than a managed computetarget, and no waiting in a queue for resources
-- All the parameters `-gitRepository  -copyLocalFolder -commandToRun` will run with current directory as the Home directory, so copied or git-cloned folders can be referenced with a simple relative path, as in the example above.
+- All the parameters `-gitRepository  -copyLocalFolder -commandToRun` will run with current directory as the Home directory, so copied or git-cloned folders can be referenced with a simple relative path, as in the example given above.

 ## Addenda